christopher-besch/homepage/src/articles/16_open_source/open_source.md

 2. Everyone may modify the software.
 3. Everyone is allowed to sell and redistribute the (modified) software, both as an executable and as source code.

-Note how this does not mean that the executable must be free.
+Note how this does not mean that the executable must be free, too.
 It also doesn't mean the developers waives her copyright.
 Actually, she still very much has the copyright and, within the definition of Open-Source, may define restrictions on using the software.
 For example, some Open-Source licenses require you to publish any modified source code under the same license.
 Such licenses (e.g., GPLv3) are *copyleft* licenses.
 Others, like the MIT license, don't have such a copyleft clause.
 So while the concept of Open-Source might sound radical to some, it leaves a surprising amount of power to the software developer.
-This will become important when we talk about one of the main issues with Open-Source: monetization.
+This will become important when we talk about one of the main issues with Open-Source: [monetization](#how-do-you-monetize-open-source-software).

 *Closed-Source*, as you might imagine, is the opposite of Open-Source.
 Closed-Source software generally doesn't allow the user to see the source code.